Matilda the Musical (film): Plot

 The next day, Trunchbull forces the children through challenging exercises to crush their rebelliousness.
-Lavender slips her pet newt into Trunchbull's drinking water, causing her distress.
+Lavender slips her pet newt, Isaac, into Trunchbull's drinking water, causing her distress.
 Right before Trunchbull punishes another student, Matilda stands up to her and tells her to stop.
 This enrages Trunchbull and causes her to shout at Matilda, who then uses her newly-discovered telekinesis to hurl a cup at Trunchbull's head.
-Trunchbull, frightened by the newt, runs away.
+Trunchbull, frightened by Isaac, runs away.

-Afterwards, Miss Honey invites Matilda to her cottage, where Matilda learns that the escapologist and the acrobat were Miss Honey's parents, and the evil stepsister is Trunchbull.
+Afterwards, Miss Honey invites Matilda to her cottage, where Matilda learns that the story she had been telling Mrs. Phelps that she had thought she made up was actually the true story of Miss Honey's life and the escapologist and the acrobat were Miss Honey's parents, and the evil stepsister is Trunchbull.
 Outraged, Matilda goes to the Chokey and uses her telekinesis to destroy it.
-At home, Matilda learns that her father has cheated the Mafia and that her family will be fleeing to Spain.
+At home, Matilda learns that her father has cheated the local Mafia and that her family will be fleeing to Spain.

 When the children return to school, Trunchbull forces Miss Honey's class to spell words correctly or be punished in a rebuilt Chokey.
 She has Lavender spell a made-up word, prompting the other children to purposely misspell words in rebellion.
 Trunchbull then reveals that she built a multitude of new Chokeys for every last child to be put in.
 Matilda uses her telekinesis to write on a blackboard pretending to be the ghost of the escapologist.
 She tells her to give Miss Honey back her house or else.
 When Trunchbull refuses, Matilda throws her out of the school with her telekenesis.
-Miss Honey tells Trunchbull never to return and takes back the keys to her father's house, as well as the keys to the school.
-After Trunchbull runs away, the students celebrate their freedom from Trunchbull's rule by destroying Trunchbull's statue.
+Miss Honey tells Trunchbull never to return to the school and takes back the keys to her father's house, as well as the keys to the school.
+After Trunchbull runs away, the students celebrate their freedom from Trunchbull's rule by destroying Trunchbull's statue and Lavender reclaims Isaac from Miss Trunchbull's office.

-Mr and Mrs Wormwood come to take Matilda to Spain with them, but Miss Honey offers to take care of Matilda, which the Wormwoods allow and Matilda happily accepts.
+Mr and Mrs Wormwood arrive to take Matilda to Spain with them, but Miss Honey offers to take care of Matilda which the Wormwoods allow and Matilda happily accepts.
 With Miss Honey as the new headmistress, the school is renovated and improved, much to the delight of the students while Miss Honey and Matilda appreciate each other's help.